otrv4/otrv4/otrv4.md

 An conversation will take place over an insecure channel where potential hostile intermediaries are present at different levels.

-Online:

-An online conversation happens when both initiator and receiver are online.
+An interative AKE will happen when both initiator and receiver are online.
-* at conversation start
- * authentication
- * repudiation for both initiator and receiver
-* while exchanging messages
- * confidentiality
- * integrity
-* after conversation is over
- * forward secrecy
- * malleability
- * repudiation for both initiator and receiver

-Offline:

-An offline conversation happens when the initiator is offline and the receiver is online.
+An non-interactive AKE will happen when the initiator is offline and the receiver is online.

-* at conversation start
+### AKE (conversation initialization) properties:
- * authentication
+ * Mutual authentication
+ * Interactive: participation repudiation for both initiatior and receiver
- * repudiation for *only* the receiver
+ * Non-interactive: participation repudiation for *only* the receiver

-* while exchanging messages
+### Conversation properties:
- * confidentiality
+ * Confidentiality
- * integrity
+ * Integrity
-* after conversation is over
- * forward secrecy
+ * Forward secrecy
- * malleability
+ * Message deniability
- * repudiation for both initiator and receiver

 Threats that an OTR conversation does not mitigate:
 * An active attacker may perform a Denial of Service attack but not learn the contents of messages.